-Your doctor could ask you to take a test that looks for ketones.
+If you have type 1 diabetes, your doctor could ask you to check the urine for ketones.
 Your body makes them when it doesn’t have enough insulin and turns to fat stores to create energy for your cells.
 Ketones are toxic in large amounts.
 Too many of them can cause a life-threatening emergency condition called ketoacidosis.

 How Do I Test?

 Your doctor can check for ketone levels, or you can do it at home with an over-the-counter kit.
 You simply dip a test strip into your urine.
 It will change color, and you’ll compare it to a chart to see what your reading means.

 If you have type 1 diabetes, you may need to check your urine for ketones if:

 - You feel sick (have a cold, the flu, or other illness) and have nausea or vomiting.

 - Your blood sugar level is over 300 mg/dL.

 - You have symptoms of high blood sugar including extreme thirst or tiredness, a flushed or foggy feeling, or your breath smells fruity.